When Cabin Announcements Turn into Puzzles: Communication on Board an Island Airline

 Why this is more than just a comfort issue

-On Mallorca, flights connect not only holiday bookings but also family visits and medical returns.
+On Mallorca, flights connect not only holiday bookings but also family visits and medical returns; pressure from more overbookings in the Balearic Islands can exacerbate the problem.
 When older passengers find themselves in an unusual situation — seat changes due to technical problems, medical care issues or safety instructions — clear, quick and comprehensible announcements are essential.
 Political inquiries from the neighbouring country show that worries exist there too: older people need their mother tongue in emergencies.

 At the same time I repeatedly hear the same complaints along the Paseo Marítim or on the way from the terminal: the crew is friendly, the cabin is clean — but communication leaves much to be desired.
-Delays are annoying, but missing information creates uncertainty and sometimes even anger.
+High-profile crew concerns, such as reports about a fake pilot on wet-lease flights, have only increased passenger anxiety.
+Delays are annoying, but missing information creates uncertainty and sometimes even anger — even events such as the Zurich stowaway that caused a lengthy delay show how a single incident can cascade.

 What is missing in the discussion